networknt/light-doc/content/en/tutorial/proxy/openapi-proxy.md

 maxRequestTime: 10000
 ```

-As we are going to enable Security and Validator based on swagger.json from backend server,
-let's copy the swagger.json from light-example-4j/rest/swagger/proxy-backend/src/main/resources/config folder.
+As we are going to enable Security and Validator based on openapi.yaml from the backend server, let's copy the openapi.yaml from light-example-4j/rest/openapi/proxy-backend/src/main/resources/config folder.

 ```
 cd ~/networknt
-cp light-example-4j/rest/openapi/proxy-backend/src/main/resources/config/openapi.json light-proxy/src/main/resources/config/
+cp light-example-4j/rest/openapi/proxy-backend/src/main/resources/config/openapi.yaml light-proxy/src/main/resources/config/
 ```

 ## Update service.yml

-Now we have copied the openapi.json into the config folder of the proxy.
-The next step, we need to
+Now we have copied the openapi.yaml into the config folder of the proxy.
+In the next step, we need to create handler.yml to define the handler chain and all the endpoints the backend services provided.
-update service.yml to replace all the Swagger 2.0 handlers with OpenAPI 3.0 handlers in middleware
-chain.

 Here is the default service.yml that is copied from test folder to main folder.